vanessalaurel/vanessalaurel/README.md

 - 👋 Hi, I’m @vanessalaurel
-- 👀 I’m interested in building a platform that can help many animals
+- 👀 I’m interested in building a platform that can help many people
 - 🌱 I’m currently learning computer engineering and artificial intelligence
 - 💞️ I’m looking to collaborate on building non profit organization
 - 📫 How to reach me ...
 081252671923